m4heshd/media-toolkit/README.md

-# subs-burner
+# media-toolkit

-Easily create videos with subtitles burned-in.
+A Docker container with an assortment of media processing tools, including additional easy-to-use scripts.
+Download, create and edit any type of media.
 Created for my personal use on the cloud.
 But if you're planning on using this, that's cool too. 🙂

 # Support my work 🙏🏽